wudaown/CZ2006/Requirement.md

 	5.9	When different information towards different kindergartens or child care services are received at the same time.
 The kindergartens or child care services with higher priorities must be given the priority to display the pushing messages following with pushing messages towards lower priority kindergartens or child care services.

+6. User must be able to choose to be guided to reach his/her wanted schools.

+	6.1 The system shall interact with users by asking questions.

+		6.1.1 The questions must be easy to understand and not more than 20 words.

+		6.1.2 The number of questions shall not exceed 10.

+		6.1.3 The questions asked shall be selected from the following perspectives according to its importance and relevance:

+			level of study.

+			kids' grade (infat pg n1 n2 k1 k2)

+			food preference.

+			preferred second language.

+			preference on SPARK certified childcare center.

+			preferred school time.

+			preferred scheme type.

+			needs of extended operating hours.

+			needs of provision of transport.

+			needs of ICCP.

+			needs of government subsidy.

+			needs of GST registration.

+			home address to determine nearby childcare centers.

+			home postal code to determine nearby childcare centers.

+	6.2 User must be guided to the page of school list after the interaction with system.

+7. User must be able to filter the schools in an advanced search.

+	7.1 User must be able to submit the filtering information with at least one question answered.

+	7.2 User must be able to make their choice from the following perspectives：

+		level of study.

+		kids' grade (infat pg n1 n2 k1 k2)

+		food preference.

+		preferred second language.

+		preference on SPARK certified childcare center.

+		preferred school time.

+		preferred scheme type.

+		needs of extended operating hours.

+		needs of provision of transport.

+		needs of ICCP.

+		needs of government subsidy.

+		needs of GST registration.

+		home address to determine nearby childcare centers.

+		home postal code to determine nearby childcare centers.

+	7.3 The system shall present a list of qualified schools according to user's submission of advanced search.

+8. User must be able to retrieve details of schools by clicking on school names anywhere in this system.

+	8.1 The details of schools include the school information from gov.data.sg.

+	8.2 The details of schools include additional courses information from school website if applicable.

+	8.3 User must be able to jump to school websites by clicking on the url link presented in the details of schools.